openxc/reference-vi/docs/README.md

 ### Known issues:

-For greater detail, see [the CAN Translator Changelog](./CAN Translator Changelog + Testing.xls)
+For greater detail, see CHANGELOG.xls

 #### R0.3: